expressjs/expressjs.com/4x/en/api/app-onmount.md

-The `mount` event is fired on a sub app, when it is mounted on a parent app.
+The `mount` event is fired on a sub-app, when it is mounted on a parent app.
 The parent app is passed to the callback function.

 ```js
 var admin = express();